SocketMobile/swift-package-capturesdk/README.md

 # CaptureSDK usage
 `CaptureSDK` is described in greater details in the [documentation](https://docs.socketmobile.com/capture/ios/en/latest/ "CaptureSDK Documentation").

-The recommended way of using `CaptureSDK` is by using `CaptureHelper`. `CaptureHelper` is now included into the framework and not as a separate file.
-[CaptureHelper](https://docs.socketmobile.com/capture/ios/en/latest/captureHelper.html) for Swift, [SKTCaptureHelper](https://docs.socketmobile.com/capture/ios/en/latest/captureHelperObjectiveC.html) for Objective-C
+The recommended way of using `CaptureSDK` is by using `CaptureHelper`. `CaptureHelper` is now included into the framework and not as a separate file: [CaptureHelper](https://docs.socketmobile.com/capture/ios/en/latest/captureHelper.html)

 ## 1. Getting a `CaptureHelper` instance
 `CaptureHelper` can be instantiated in one of your application controllers using its `CaptureHelper.sharedInstance` static member.